 A Few Benefits of Sleep for PCOS

-1. Sleep makes a big difference on the results of diet change.
+1. Sleep makes a big difference in the results of diet change.
 Getting adequate sleep may enhance the beneficial effects of a diet.
 Not getting enough sleep could defeat the desired effects.
 According to a study published in the Annals of Internal Medicine, “the amount of sleep makes a big difference on the results of dietary interventions.
-One should not ignore the way they sleep when going on a diet.
+One should not ignore the way one sleeps when going on a diet.
 Obtaining adequate sleep may enhance the beneficial effects of a diet.
 Not getting enough sleep could defeat the desired effects.”
 Getting adequate sleep also helped control the dieters’ hunger.
 Average levels of ghrelin (a hunger hormone) did not change when dieters spent 8.5 hours in bed.
 When they spent 5.5 hours in bed, their ghrelin levels rose over two weeks from 75 ng/L to 84 ng/L. I think insufficient sleep will keep you from your weight loss goals

-2. Too little sleep increases risk of impaired glucose tolerance.
-People who get either less than 6 hours sleep a night have a higher risk of developing Impaired Glucose Tolerance, which is defined as a fasting plasma glucose level of more than 5.3 mmol/L or 95 mg/dL and is particularly prevalent amongst women who have PCOS or Diabetes Mellitus, another disease for which women with PCOS have a significantly increased risk of developing.
+2. Too little sleep increases the risk of impaired glucose tolerance.
+People who get either less than 6 hours of sleep a night have a higher risk of developing Impaired Glucose Tolerance, which is defined as a fasting plasma glucose level of more than 5.3 mmol/L or 95 mg/dL and is particularly prevalent amongst women who have PCOS or Diabetes Mellitus, another disease for which women with PCOS have a significantly increased risk of developing.

 3. Sleep deprivation causes an increase in the early evening levels of the stress hormone cortisol.
 Normally in the evening, cortisol decreases to minimal levels shortly before regular bedtime.
 The rate of decrease of cortisol concentrations in the early evening was approximately 6-fold slower in subjects who had undergone 6 days of sleep restriction than in subjects who were fully rested.
 Elevations of evening cortisol levels in chronic sleep loss are likely to promote the development of insulin resistance, a symptom of PCOS and risk factor for obesity and diabetes.